West Liberty University

-West Liberty University (WLU) is a public university in West Liberty, West Virginia.
-It is West Virginia's oldest college or university.
-It offers more than 70 undergraduate majors plus graduate programs, including a master's degree in education and an online MBA.
-WLU's athletic teams, known as the Hilltoppers, are charter members of the NCAA Division II Mountain East Conference with nearly 400 student-athletes participating in 18 intercollegiate sports, including football, basketball, wrestling, track, tennis and baseball.
+West Liberty University (WLU) is a public university in West Liberty, West Virginia, United States.
+Located in the state's Northern Panhandle, it was established as an academy in 1837 and is the oldest university in West Virginia.
+It offers more than 70 undergraduate majors and graduate programs and had an enrollment of approximately 2,500 students in 2022.

+WLU's athletic teams, known as the West Liberty Hilltoppers, are charter members of the NCAA Division II Mountain East Conference with nearly 400 student-athletes participating in 16 intercollegiate sports, including football, basketball, wrestling, track, acrobatics & tumbling and baseball.

 History

-What is now West Liberty University was established as West Liberty Academy on March 30, 1837, 26 years before the state was admitted to the union.
+What is now West Liberty University was established as West Liberty Academy on March 30, 1837, before the state broke away from Virginia during the American Civil War.
 Under the guidance of Reverend Nathan Shotwell, it was created to respond to the need for higher educational opportunities west of the Appalachian ridge.
 The institution was originally a normal school and was named after the town in which it is located.
-West Liberty was so named in the late 18th century as the westernmost point of the new liberty provided through the U.S. Declaration of Independence.
+West Liberty was so named in the late 18th century as the westernmost point of the new liberty proclaimed by the U.S. Declaration of Independence.

-Under the direction of Paul N. Elbin (at age 30, the youngest president of a four-year college in the U.S.), the West Liberty Academy transitioned to West Liberty State Teachers College and eventually West Liberty State College.
+Under the direction of Paul N. Elbin, the youngest president of a four-year college in the U.S. at age 30, the West Liberty Academy transitioned to West Liberty State Teachers College and eventually West Liberty State College.
 Under Elbin's 35-year leadership, the college developed a full curriculum, faculty, staff, student services, and activities including music and theatre.

 West Liberty was approved to become a university by the West Virginia Higher Education Policy Commission in November 2008.
 The West Liberty Board of Governors voted to change to West Liberty University on May 3, 2009.
 The bulk of its student body comes from the Northern Panhandle of West Virginia, eastern Ohio, and western Pennsylvania.

-After Robin Capehart's tenure as first president of West Liberty University and a short interim presidency by the much-admired John McCullough, Stephen Greiner was selected unanimously on October 29, 2015 as president.
-Since then, the university has added eight graduate programs and new athletic facilities and has increased enrollment significantly.

-Colleges
+Tim Borchers was appointed as the university's 38th president on May 12, 2023, by the West Liberty University Board of Governors.
+He assumed his role on July 1, 2023.

+Presidents

+Presidents of the institution have included: